-Nuts are great as snacks, and for adding healthy oils and protein to salads, breakfast grains.
-Keep all nuts, seeds and nut products in the fridge where they will keep indefinitely.
+Nuts are great as snacks, and for adding healthy oils and protein to salads and breakfast grains.
+Keep all nuts, seeds, and nut products in the fridge where they will keep indefinitely.

 This is a short list.
 As you get cooking it will lengthen.
 If you find you like risotto, you may want to add white Arborio rice to your list.
 Store whole-grain flours in the fridge.